SD AHEC Scholars ProgramPosted: November 20, 2019in CommunityEducatorsMedical ProfessionalsStudents

 - Current and Emerging Health Issues

 Students should fill out the application link below.
 All fields must be fully completed.
 Any application that is missing fields or attachments will not be considered for acceptance.
+We accept applications on a rolling basis, but only a few spots remain for the first AHEC Scholar cohort.

 For more information contact: